There can be different interpretations of what is meant by a benchmark.

 ICIS price assessments are derived from data gathered from a wide cross-section of each market, including consumers, producers, traders and distributors.

-Only confirmed deals that have been verified by both buyer and seller, provide the foundation of our price assessments.
+Confirmed deals that have been verified by both buyer and seller, provide the foundation of our price assessments.
 We implement stringent editorial standards, agreed with regulatory bodies such as IOSCO, to ensure our price assessments are robust, 100% verified and free from conflicts of interest.

 “Subscribing to ICIS pricing data has been a great investment for us.
 We’ve already made at least 10 times the cost of the subscription back, thanks to the quality market information we’ve received.
 Because the speciality solvents market moves so rapidly, I couldn’t survive without the in-depth coverage and information ICIS pricing reports provide.”